-Touch the Calibrate button and follow the on-screen instructions, moving the faders to the positions instructed at each step.
+To calibrate the faders, touch the Calibrate button and follow the on-screen instructions, moving the faders to the positions instructed at each step.

-() It may be necessary to re-calibrate the motor faders after you update the firmware or perform a full system reset.
+(i) It may be necessary to re-calibrate the motor faders after you update the firmware or perform a full system reset.